bark-ruffalo/scanner/templates/crypto-analysis-prompt.md

 <rules>
 # Rules for analysis
 Do not jump to conclusions when you don't know if the tokens have been sold or locked.
 Simply remind the user to check.
+But if a sell-off has been detected, it should make this uninvestable and rated as 0.
 Use proper punctuation, casing and grammar.
 Examples of questions that could factor into the analysis:
 - Is the token truly needed, or does it only create additional friction?
 Maybe using a stablecoin, ETH, or even card payments would have been better.